Find your perfect college degree

 The Nature Conservancy, or NTC, has been protecting the natural landscapes that support the variety of plant and animal life on earth since 1951 by collaborating with individuals, local communities, governmental organizations, and private corporations.

 This company conserves land by buying it outright, putting easements on it, and collaborating with other organizations and municipal agencies.
-Aside from focusing on sustainability, this company also focuses on creating a diversity of experience that will build skills and talents that helps in motivating employees to stay in the company.
+Aside from focusing on sustainability, this company also focuses on creating a diversity of experience that will build skills and talents that helps motivate employees to stay in the company.

 To quote The Nature Conservancy staff members, “you’ll join for our mission, and you’ll stay for our people.”